What Are the Different Types of Dentists & Dental Specialties?

 But what happens when you have a DMD or its equivalent DDS?

-You will face the choice to either start practising professionally or go after a dental specialty.
+You will face the choice of either starting to practice professionally or going after a dental speciality.

 All dentists can be divided into general dentists and dental specialists.